mendix/RestServices/README.md

 #### post
 Adds an object to a remote collection or performs a form post, using HTTP POST.

+#### post2
+Adds an object to a remote collection, using HTTP POST, parses the response data into a Mendix object.

 #### put
 Adds/ updates an object in a remote collection using HTTP PUT.